 4. While near Tu Duc, check out the Incense Village

+This is definitely one of the best things to do in Hue!
 On your way back from Tự Đức, stop in the little incense village!
 It’s probably much more hoppin’ closer to Tết, but there are still quite a few places you can visit.
 Many of them know tourists like to come and see all the colorful incense sticks, so they encourage photo taking and will even show you how the sticks are made.
 If you don’t buy anything, I do recommend giving them a small tip to say thanks!

 I wound up buying some of the yellow incense sticks because they smell like lemongrass.
 We stopped at a shop called Be Ti — the owner and her mom were super cute and friendly!
 This is their specific address.

-5. Spend the morning wandering the Citadel
+5. Spend the morning wandering the Imperial City of Hue

 - Vietnamese Name: Kinh thành Huế